 - 1. Deploy a Traffic Manager OVF in vSphere Client to be used as a template. - 2.
 Navigate to the Admin UI and complete the Initial Configuration Wizard.
-For more information, see Chapter 8, "Configuring the Traffic Manager Virtual Appliance."
+For more information, see "Configuring the Traffic Manager Virtual Appliance" on page 41